 Comparing the two brands, in general

 Basically, GermGuardian uses true HEPA filters and they’re some of the best affordable air purifiers sold today.
 With the exception of a few models, they are, however, a bit more “basic” in design: most use simpler controls and have fewer features.

 Honeywell, on the other hand, offers models with electronic controls, auto-off timers, and so forth.
 The HPA series of air purifiers are a good example.

-In the case of the AirGenius 5 it’s hard to compare it to current GermGuardian products although No products found. is one of the closest.
+In the case of the AirGenius 5 it’s hard to compare it to current GermGuardian products although the AC5350B with electronic controls and 193 square feet of coverage is one of the closest.

 The most significant differences to be aware of between the 2 brands are:

 - GermGuardian products offer a UV-C germ killing feature; Honeywell does not